DanielCalvo/studies/Book_notes/sre/00_Summary.md

 - Strange chapter.
 Goes over weekly "production update" meetings (going over the state of currently managed services.
 Could work outside google, but could also be wasteful and have low attendance)
 - Then goes over a tool they developed which... doesn't seem to relate much to the topic at hand.
 Not a very good chapter

-## CHAPTER 32 - Evolving The SRE Engagement Model MODELLLELELEL
+## CHAPTER 32 - Evolving The SRE Engagement Model
 - Do a proper summary!
 - Great chapter with some great ideas.

+# Part V - Conclusions

 ## Chapter 33 - Lessons Learned from Other Industries
 - Do a proper summary!